FlaxEngine/FlaxDocs/manual/scripting/events.md

 However, you can still use initialization events to add new objects as child actors/scripts because Flax will invoke initialization for them when required.

-All script events are called when a script is already deserialized and has valid data ready to use.
+All script events are called when a script is already deserialized and has valid data ready to use (exception is OnAwake which relies to a single object readiness - other objects might be not initialized yet).